 The Massachusetts Office of Coastal Zone Management (CZM) has published and/or funded the following materials on coastal water quality, which are categorized below and listed alphabetically by title.
 (Note: Any views or opinions presented in publications prepared for CZM are solely those of the author[s] and do not necessarily represent those of the Massachusetts Office of Coastal Zone Management, the Executive Office of Energy and Environmental Affairs, or the Commonwealth of Massachusetts.
 Please see our website policies.)
+See CZM Publications for the full list of materials published by CZM.

 - Coastlines 2008: The Blue Green Connection file size 8MB - This edition of CZM’s magazine discusses how actions on land affect coastal water quality and gives detailed information on how individuals can change behaviors to make a difference.